 Pillow top mattresses don't feel particularly soft, as they're made of a rather dense foam.
 There's nothing wrong with putting a feather bed on top, if you need that sort of softness.
 I have fibromyalgia, and even though I was fortunate enough to inherit a TempurPedic bed, it doesn't have the ultra-softness I need.
 So I have one of those soft, "egg crate" bed toppers, which alleviates my pain.

 The only rule of bedding is use whatever makes you comfy! :-D

 We have a pillow top and after 1 1/2 yrs. the area where we sleep is all sunken down and the middle of the bed is still like new - hence a hump in the middle of the bed.
-We also have put a foam mattress topper on it as it was not soft enough.
-Will not buy a pillow top again.

 My daughter and her hubby bought a pillow top several years ago and hate it.
 Both of them have had back problems ever since they started sleeping on that bed.